moogacs/docs.buf.build/docs/best-practices/module-development.md

 but module authors should do everything they can to maintain compatibility in their module.

-If, for example, the [Diamond Dependency Problem](https://en.wikipedia.org/wiki/Dependency_hell) manifests itself, then some users will not be able to compile their module.
+If, for example, the [Diamond Dependency Problem](https://en.wikipedia.org/wiki/Dependency_hell) manifests itself, then some users may be unable to compile their module.

 > In the future, we plan to enable a configurable (opt-in), module compatibility
 > guarantee so that it's *impossible* to push backwards-incompatible changes to your